mwilliamson/python-graphjoiner/README.rst

 Example
 -------

 Let's say we have some models defined by SQLAlchemy.
-A book has an ID, a title and an author ID.
+A book has an ID, a title, a genre and an author ID.
 An author has an ID and a name.

 .. code-block:: python